 You still need to assess anyone who works for you each time you pay them and put them into a pension scheme if they meet the criteria for automatic enrolment.
 You must contribute at least the right minimum amount at the time and any further increases required.

-You must make sure the increased amount of contribution is effective from 6 April 2018.
+You must make sure the increased amount of contribution was effective from 6 April 2018.
 You may want to speak to your payroll provider to help with this.

 You may wish to speak with whoever provides the direct payment funding for your personal care assistant.

-It is your legal duty to make sure the right minimum contributions are being paid from 6 April 2018.
-If you don’t do this it could result in fines.
+It is your legal duty to make sure the right minimum contributions were being paid from 6 April 2018.
+If you didn't do this it could result in fines.